If you have a question that has not been addressed here please email it to firstname.lastname@example.org

 The costs related to harvesting a donor organ are not covered.

-Participation in normal school / university / club sports as well as participation in Polo and Polo Cross is covered on the Health International Membership Plans.
+Participation in normal school / university / club sports as well as participation in Polo and Polo Cross are covered on the Health International Membership Plans.

 Professional Sports, Dangerous Activities or Circumstances are NOT covered:

-i.e. Racing of any kind (other than on foot); Off-Road Biking, Skydiving; Bungee Jumping; Scuba Diving (unless qualified and diving as an open water diver); Mountain Climbing; Micro lighting, Paragliding Parachuting, Gliding etc. – this list is a guideline.
+i.e. Racing of any kind (other than on foot); Off-Road Biking, Skydiving; Bungee Jumping; Scuba Diving (unless qualified and diving as an open water diver); Mountain Climbing; Micro lighting; Paragliding; Quad Biking; Gliding etc. – this list is a guideline.

 Please refer to the Terms and Conditions or preferably, discuss with your Agent or Regional Head Office.